February 5, 2020 - Meagan Palmer

 If you already have a travel insurance policy or are looking to purchase coverage, you’ll want to pay attention to what the insurance companies say they will cover in regards to the Coronavirus.
 Our team has received statements from the top travel insurance companies, which we have included below.

-AIG Travel is closely monitoring the Coronavirus (COVID-19), and its potential impact on travel.
-While we will continue to provide periodic updates regarding travel safety, travelers should consult the World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC) websites for the most up-to-date information on the Coronavirus outbreak.
+AIG Travel continues to closely monitor the Coronavirus (COVID-19) pandemic and its ongoing impact on travel.
+While we will endeavor to provide periodic updates regarding travel safety, travelers should consult the World Health Organization (WHO) and Centers for Disease Control and Prevention (CDC) websites for the most up-to-date information on the COVID-19 pandemic.

-If you are considering canceling your trip due to the COVID-19, please read your insurance policy thoroughly.
-Generally, fear of travel is not a covered event under most of our policies.
+If you are considering canceling your trip due to the COVID-19 pandemic, please read your insurance policy thoroughly.

-In addition, if your travel has been cancelled, you may be eligible for a premium voucher that you can use for future travel.
+If your travel has been cancelled by your travel supplier (e.g. airline, cruise line, tour operator), you may be eligible for a premium voucher that you can use for future travel.
 For more information on vouchers and how they may apply to your situation, as well as premium refunds generally, please see the question below “Can I cancel my insurance and get my premium refunded?”

-Click through the following link to review questions we are receiving most frequently in our Service Center:
+The following are the questions we are receiving most frequently in our Service Center:

 2019 Novel Coronavirus (2019-nCoV): UPDATED March 16, 2020